rmattila/arXamination/README.md

 arxamination /path/to/your/file.pdf         # For a local PDF file
 ```

-The tool will fetch, if necessary, and analyze the specified article.
+The tool will fetch, if necessary, and analyze the specified article:

 ![Screenshot of arXaminator analyzing the Transformers-paper](screenshot.png)